afshinbigboy/base-seg/README.md

-# Base Segmentation pipline on pytorch
+# Base segmentation pipeline on PyTorch